RocketRace/custom-literals/README.md

 **That being said,** `custom_literals` does its absolute best to guarantee maximum stability of the library, even in light of possible breaking changes in CPython internals.
 The code base is well tested.
-The library also exposes multiple backends for the actual implementation of builtin type hooks.
+In the future, the library may also exposes multiple different backends for the actual implementation of builtin type patching.
+As of now, the only valid backend is `forbiddenfruit`, which uses the `forbiddenfruit` library.

 Type safety
 -----------